MechMadHog/michaelmacdonagh.net/_posts/2026-02-25-Lateral-Communication.md

 I’ve always defaulted to systems.

-As a kid, I rebuilt things instead of playing with them.
+As a child, I rebuilt things instead of playing with them.
 As an adult, I do the same with ideas.

 When someone speaks, I don’t just hear the sentence.